 Optionally, you can activate open- and/or click-tracking.

-If you own your own a domain, you can send emails from it.
+If you own your own domain, you can send emails from it.
 This will make your emails look more professional and will improve your deliverability.

 Creating an email list

-You can create an email list in the "Audience" section.
+You can create an email list in the "List" section.
 An email list is a collection of email addresses you will send a campaign to.
 When creating a list, you must specify a name and the email address from which you're going to send emails.
 In most cases, you'll want to use the same address you used to set up the mailer.

 You'll probably want to add actual subscribers to your list.
 You can do this in various ways: